-Mansour Group enforces all the necessary precautions in order to ensure the safety and quality of our products.
+Mansour Group enforces all the necessary precautions in order to ensure and safeguard the safety and quality of our products.

-One of our companies - Seclam Dairy Factory - produced a comprehensive quality policy document that defined the international hygiene standards that are material and applicable to Seclam's manufacturing sites.
-These standards focused strongly on minimizing any risks of product contamination, and ensuring that the products meet the high standards that customers expect from any of the Mansour Group companies, thereby avoiding any manufacturing deficiencies that might damage the quality of the products or that of the health of our customers.
-The associates of Seclam share the objective of manufacturing safe, wholesome, and high quality products.
+One of our companies - Seclam Dairy Factory -produced a comprehensive quality policy document that defined the international hygiene standards that are material and applicable to Seclam's manufacturing sites.
+They stressed a strong focus on minimizing the opportunity for any forms of product contamination to take place, and to ensure that their products meet the high standards that customers expect, while avoiding any incidents of manufacturing deficiencies that might damage the quality of their products or that of the health of customers.
+The associates of Seclam share the objective of manufacturing safe, wholesome and high quality products.

 Below are some of these product quality policies: